 Our international community of brain tumour organisations and individuals take part in events and walks year-round to raise global brain tumour awareness.

-Click this image to see highlights of just some of the accomplishments in 2016 and the first six months of 2017.
+Click this image to see highlights of just some of the awareness-raising accomplishments around the world.

 The IBTA engages in policy work to improve outcomes both in the brain tumour field and the world of rare cancers.
 We work to represent the interests of people affected by brain tumours in a wide variety of international forums.